 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12").
 This guidance simplifies the accounting for income taxes by, among other things, reducing complexity in the interim-period accounting for year-to-date loss limitations and changes in tax laws.
-The guidance was effective for the Company on January 1, 2021.
-The Company is currently evaluating the impact of adopting this standard and does not expect the guidance to have a material impact on its consolidated financial statements.
+The Company adopted ASU 2019-12 effective January 1, 2021.
+The adoption of this standard did not have a material impact on its financial statements.